Jim Hurley

 leei AT montclair DOT edu

-Lars-Anders Carlson – Assistant Professor, Wallenberg Centre for Molecular Medicine, Department of Medical Biochemistry and Biophysics, Umeå University, Sweden
+Lars-Anders Carlson – Associate Professor, Wallenberg Centre for Molecular Medicine, Department of Medical Biochemistry and Biophysics, Umeå University, Sweden

 lars-anders.carlson AT umu DOT se